nowsecure/secure-mobile-development/en/sensitive-data/fully-validate-ssl-tls.md

 2. **Hostname validation:** The app must check and verify that the hostname (Common Name or CN) extracted from the certificate matches that of the host with which the app intends to communicate.

 ### For Android

+Android 7.0 (API level 24) has introduced features that affect certificate pinning and validation.
+Android 7.0 will only trust a preselected list of certificate authorities (CAs) maintained by the Android Open Source Project and will not trust custom CAs or CAs added by a user.

+Developers can, however, direct Android 7.0 to maintain trust with a custom CA throughout the entire app or specific domains using the Network Security Configuration file.
+Developers can also use the Network Security Configuration file for certificate pinning (see [Android documentation about the Network Security Configuration](https://developer.android.com/training/articles/security-config.html) feature.

 Pinning certificates to a default Apache HTTP client shipped with Android consists of obtaining a certificate for the desired host, transforming the cert in .bks format, then pinning the cert to an instance of `DefaultHttpClient`.
 BKS keystores are usually included within the assets/raw directory of the app’s APK file.